 - Enhancing our core LXP features, such as Search, personalized recommendations, and on-the-job development opportunities.

 - Expanding our integration capabilities to include the broader HCM and work ecosystem.

 - Enriching our analytics, reporting, and decision-making functionalities.

 The acquisition also expands Degreed’s ability to serve our global and multinational organizations with 40+ new product, professional services, and commercial teams on the ground in Europe and Australia.

 Delivering the most comprehensive, user-first learning and skills platform remains our north star and we are proud to add Adepto on this journey.

 To be clear, Degreed is still an open, integrated ecosystem.
 If our customers have content or data stored on a different platform, we will always allow users to access and utilize it.

 Our partnership with Adepto is simply another critical step to demonstrate our dedication to ensuring no one becomes irrelevant due to lack of new skills, and that organizations have the ability and insights to support their growth.

 If you have any questions or thoughts to share, we would love to speak to you and offer a variety of avenues to reach us.
-Read our press release, get in touch with your Degreed or Adepto contact, visit the Adepto blog, or email me directly at firstname.lastname@example.org.
+Read our press release, get in touch with your Degreed or Adepto contact or visit the Degreed blog.